PaavoMeri/Chatwheel/README.md

 ## Requirements

 - Linux with PulseAudio or PipeWire
-- HeadsetControl (for SteelSeries headsets)
+- HeadsetControl (for Chatmix wheel value)
 - systemd (for auto-start service)

 ## Compatibility

 This tool is designed for SteelSeries Arctis Nova series headsets with a chatmix wheel.
-Currently tested only with:
+Tested only with:
 - SteelSeries Arctis Nova 7 Wireless

-Other Arctis Nova models might work but are untested.
-Please report your experience with other models.

 ## Installation